But first – the basics:

-First off, there four main hosting solutions – Shared, Dedicated, VPS and Cloud hosting.
+First off – there are four main hosting solutions – Shared, Dedicated, VPS and Cloud hosting.

-Not only does it depend on what you need the hosting for, a lot of it depends on your budget as well.
+Not only does it depend on what you need the hosting for – choosing a web host depends on your budget as well.
 As you can imagine, shared hosting is quite a bit cheaper than dedicated hosting, so it’s up to you to weigh the pros and cons and figure out which one might be best for you.

-Well, I’m about to explain the pros and cons for you, so all you really have to do is read them, and then choose one.
+I’m about to explain the pros and cons for you.
+All you really have to do is read them, then choose one.
 Easy, right?
-Let’s do it.
+Let’s do it!

 1. SHARED HOSTING

 Prices vary from $2 to $25 (per month).